 A liability account is a general ledger account in which a company records its debt, obligations, customer deposits and customer prepayments, certain deferred income taxes, etc. that are the result of a past transaction.
 Common liability accounts under the accrual method of… Read More.

 Working capital is the amount of a company's current assets minus the amount of its current liabilities.
 For example, if a company's balance sheet dated June 30 reports total current assets of $323,000 and total current liabilities of $310,000 the company's working… Read More.

-A noncurrent asset is an asset that is not likely to turn to unrestricted cash within one year of the balance sheet date.
-(This assumes that the company has an operating cycle of less than one year.)
-A noncurrent asset is also… Read More.
+A long-term asset is an asset that will not turn into cash or be consumed within one year of the date shown in the heading of the balance sheet.
+(If a company has an operating cycle that is longer than one year,… Read More.

 Balance sheet accounts are one of two types of general ledger accounts.
 (Income statement accounts make up the other type.)
 Balance sheet accounts are used to sort and store transactions involving assets, liabilities, and owner's or stockholders' equity.
 Examples of a corporation's… Read More.